Skip to content

-Aha is one of the largest product management platforms available.
+Aha is a product management platform suite that covers strategy, roadmapping, idea management, and delivery across separate applications.
 It has been around since 2013 and serves thousands of product teams across enterprise, mid-market, and growth-stage companies.
 Unlike most product tools, Aha does not sell a single product — it sells a suite of separate applications, each addressing a different part of the product management workflow.

-TLDR: Aha Roadmaps starts at $59/user/mo.
-Aha Ideas starts at $39/user/mo.
-Bundles combine both at a reduced rate but still require annual billing.
-The full suite is enterprise-priced.
-If you need feedback collection and a public roadmap without the complete PM suite, alternatives start free.
+Aha Roadmaps starts at $59/user/mo and Aha Ideas starts at $39/user/mo, both billed annually.
+Bundles combine the two at a reduced rate, and the full suite is enterprise-priced.
+If you need feedback collection and a public roadmap without the complete PM suite, alternatives like Quackback start free.

 Pricing last verified February 2026.
 Vendors may change plans and pricing without notice.
 Check each vendor's pricing page for the latest figures.